 Paula Yensen knows your property taxes are too high.
 She knows your family is struggling to make ends meet, and wondering when you will get some relief.
+That's why she is running for re-election to the County Board.
+She's been a leader in the effort to cut county government taxation.

 We have too many units of government, with overlapping and confusing jurisdictions and responsibilities.
 The State of Illinois has been using pension funds as a piggy bank for decades, and has failed to fund schools at the level the State Constitution demands.
 That's led to our budget disaster and record-high property taxes.